 1 tablespoon corn starch

 Wash and dry the vegetables before cutting them (the only one you should peel is the carrot).
-Coarsely chop the vegetables, then put them in the food processor (2 or 3 cups at a time) and pulse them a few times to get them small enough for a good relish (but not too small).
-The chop size should look like the next photo.
+Coarsley chop the vegetables, then put them in the food processor (2 or 3 cups at a time) and pulse them a few times to get the pieces small enough for a good relish (but not too small).
+The chop size should look like this:

 Mix the small chopped vegetables and 1 cup of pickling salt.
 Place this mixture (covered) in fridge overnight (The salt will draw excess moisture out of the veggies).